JosephiusX/React-Andrew/README.md

 we refactored AddOption component from app.js into its own file in components called AddOption.js using export default to then import it in app.js

 CHALLANGEs: aced

+56. Source Maps with Webpack

+we setup devtool property in webpack config file to choose the type of sourcemap we want. check docs for details and options.

+now when the test error in AddOption.js we created is thrown , we are directed to that file in the source instead of the convoluted public file. takes us to the original issue instead of the bundle file.